LAAC-LSCP/laac-lscp.github.io/docs/running-models.md

 #### Running it

-Like the other modeils, we can't run it directly on oberon as we need more ressources, so we will launch a [slurm job on oberon](https://wiki.cognitive-ml.fr/cluster/launching_jobs.html){:target="_blank"}.
+Like the other models, we can't run it directly on oberon as we need more ressources, so we will launch a [slurm job on oberon](https://wiki.cognitive-ml.fr/cluster/launching_jobs.html){:target="_blank"}.
 You can use on of these script templates as a good starting point that you can then customize to your needs.
 Save the file in your VCM folder as `job-vcm.sh` for example and modify it for how you want to run vcm.
 VCM needs VTC annotations to run, make sure that you have those annotations ready and that the name of the audio file each line points to is the correct one (if you renamed your audios, it will not be able to find back which audio was used).